-One thing we've learned over the years is many Timberpeg homeowners love to garden!
-While the East Coast is just recovering from a winter storm, the weather was much milder only a week ago.
-Meanwhile, much of the rest of the country is enjoying very warm weather indeed.
+One thing we’ve learned over the years is many Timberpeg homeowners love to garden!
 With spring officially arriving early next week, it’s natural to think about planting your garden for the coming growing season.
 If you’re a newbie to gardening, here’s a quick guide on when to plant your garden.

 Some species can be planted well before the frost-free date.
 As soon as the ground is workable (unfrozen and dry) you can go about planting bareroot perennials and cold tolerant annuals like pansies and violas.
 Among vegetables, crops like peas, cabbage, lettuce and spinach should be planted now as well.
 Once you get within a few weeks of your frost-free date even more plants are ready for the dirt.
 Vegetables like broccoli, carrots and radishes are ideally planted at this time.
 Geraniums are also an example of an annual flower that does well when planted with nighttime temperatures down to around 28 degrees.

 Many plants should only be planted after all danger of frost is passed.
 Tomatoes are very frost-sensitive, as are all nightshades like potatoes and peppers.
 Anything tropical should also avoid frost, as should crops like corn and melons.
 Although these should be planted after freezing weather has passed, avoid planting in the summer.
 For many plants there will not be a long enough growing season to flower or fruit if planted in the summer, and others will be too stressed if transplanted in the summer heat.